German police raid homes of pro-Palestinian activists – DW – 09/30/2024

 These were now being evaluated, the police and public prosecutor's office announced in Berlin.

-The men, aged between 18 and 40, are suspected of breach of the peace, incitement of the people and using symbols of organizations outlawed in Germany.
+The men, aged between 18 and 40, are suspected of breaching the peace, incitement of the people and using symbols of organizations outlawed in Germany.

 Some 125 police officers were involved in property searches in the districts of Friedrichshain, Britz, Gropiusstadt, Tegel and Schöneberg.
 No arrests were made.